 Webex Events Closed Captions & Translations in practice

-Now that you know how to enable Webex Events Closed Captions & Translations, let's examine the attendee experience on the web version and the Mobile App.
+Now that you know how to activate Webex Events Closed Captions & Translations, let's explore the attendee experience on the web version and the Mobile App.

-Closed Captions & Translations on the Event App's web version
+Closed Captions & Translations on the web version

 When attendees join a live stream on the web version of the Event App, they click the 'CC' icon below the lower right corner of the live stream and select a language from the drop-down.
 Captions then appear below the live stream.